ruchawaghulde/TIC-TAC-TOE-GAME/README.md

 The key improvement to this algorithm, such that, no matter the board arrangement, the perfect player will play perfectly, is to take the "depth" or number of turns till the end of the game into account.
 Basically the perfect player should play perfectly, but prolong the game as much as possible.

 So each time we invoke minimax, depth is incremented by 1 and when the end game state is ultimately calculated, the score is adjusted by depth.

-Let's see how this looks in our move tree:

 This time the depth (Shown in black on the left) causes the score to differ for each end state, and because the level 0 part of minimax will try to maximize the available scores (because O is the turn taking player), the -6 score will be chosen as it is greater than the other states with a score of -8.